About sushi makingSo you want to know how to make sushi?

 5."Commence the rolling sequence"

 Using the closer edge of the rolling mat, close on the filling with the nori making a rectangular shaped hill and tighten it from above.

 Move forward, continue rolling in the rectangular hill steps, keeping it tight with every move until you reach the end of the nori.
 Put pressure on the roll from all three sides at all time, especially on stops to allow it to roll tightly.
 Make sure you tighten the roll moving from the ends to the center.
 Be careful not to squeeze out the roll filling.

 Use a wet, sharp knife to cut the roll in to little sushi units.
 6-8 units per roll - that's your call.
 It is useful to keep the knife wet when in between, that helps cutting through the rice and nori.

 "So, how can I start...?"

 Well, the best thing is to get sushi equipment and ingredients to start with.
-Check out our sushi e-Store, for sushi kits and more.
+You can probably everything you need your local asian food store.
+If you'd like to browse for ingredient and accesories online, check out our sushi e-Store, for sushi kits and more.
 You might also want to know how to prepare sushi rice, or to read more about sushi grade fish for your sushi roll.